radcli14/ThreeJS-ComposeMultiplatform/README.md

 Integration of the Three.js toolset into the Compose Multiplatform framework

 ## Procedure
+The sections below provide a step-by-step process describing how a lightweight, Three.js environment may be embedded in an Android/iOS multiplatform app using Jetpack Compose Multiplatform.
+The tutorial is detailed, however, you may also choose to simply clone or fork this repository to start your own project.
+Alternately, you can build your project starting from the [Kotlin Multiplatform wizard](https://kmp.jetbrains.com/?), and get Three.js running as follows:
+- Include a dependency in your `build.gradle.kts` file for [Compose Webview Multiplatform](https://kevinnzou.github.io/compose-webview-multiplatform/).
+- Add an [HTML header file](https://github.com/radcli14/ThreeJS-ComposeMultiplatform/blob/main/ThreeDemo/composeApp/src/commonMain/composeResources/files/index.html) with an import map for Three.js version 0.173.0, and preferred styling for mobile, into `composeResources/files`.
+- Add a [sample JavaScript file](https://github.com/radcli14/ThreeJS-ComposeMultiplatform/blob/main/ThreeDemo/composeApp/src/commonMain/composeResources/files/index.html), which renders a simple rotating cube, into `composeResources/files`.
+- Replace code in the common `App.kt` code file with [code that generates a WebView](https://github.com/radcli14/ThreeJS-ComposeMultiplatform/blob/main/ThreeDemo/composeApp/src/commonMain/kotlin/com/dcengineer/threedemo/App.kt) referencing the HTML and Javascript resources.

+I mostly bypass some of the basics of Android and Jetpack Compose, but have provided links where appropriate.
+The one thing I do suggest is to **use the Kotlin Multiplatform Wizard** that I have [linked](https://kmp.jetbrains.com/?).
+While you can create the project directly within Android Studio while bypassing that link, generally the wizard is agreed to be more up-to-date at any given time, and its project structure should be consistent with the tutorrial.

 ### Coding Environment Setup
 - Install the latest Android Studio.
 [Link](https://developer.android.com/studio)